epr-ds/opencart-quickapi-development/README.md

 5. Go through extension manager, choose modules and look for QuickAPI Developer module, then press the _install_ button.
 That's it!

 ## How to use it
-Once the module is installed, you can now add, edit or remove QuickAPI Developer modules from the extension manager which should be accesbile throught the users created under System > Users > API.
+Once the module is installed, you can now add, edit or remove QuickAPI Modules from the extension manager under the type of Modules, once you've added/edited/deleted modules, they should be accesbile throught the users created under System > Users > API.

 ## Integration with OpenCart
 It's very simple, just by creating new API users from the admin panel, go to System > Users > API ;)